State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

-Coronavirus cases continue to surge in Florida with a daily increase of 5,004, which is 507 less than the record one day earlier, as deaths rose by 47 to 3,327, the Florida Department of Health announced Thursday.
+Coronavirus cases continue to surge in Florida with a daily increase of 5,004, which is 507 less than the record one day earlier, as deaths rose by 46 to 3,327 – changes that both ranked third in the nation, the Florida Department of Health announced Thursday.

 In Palm Beach County, deaths rose by 4 and cases increased by 304, less than Wednesday's total of 356 and the record of 391 set more than one week ago.

-Testing has ramped up in the state, including massive sites throughout Florida as well as nursing homes, jails and farm workers, and the state has eased restrictions as the median age has dropped to 43.
+Testing has ramped up in Florida, including massive sites throughout Florida as well as nursing homes, jails and farm workers, and the state has eased restrictions as the median age has dropped to 43.
 Through Wednesday night, labs reported 59,202 tests compared with 36,332 the day before.

 The state reported 8.72 percent of people who tested for the first time were positive.
 Two weeks ago, the percentage was 4.95.
 Of all results reported by labs Wednesday, the positive rate was 10.02 percent compared with 6.63 percent among 32,271 tests two week ago.
 On Wednesday, the state reported 29,642 tests.